georgeey123/georgeey123/README.md

-- 👋 Hi, I’m @georgeey123
+- 👋 Hi, I’m George
-- 👀 I’m interested in app and web developmment
+- 👀 A backend developer
-- 🌱 I’m currently learning C++ and python
+- 🌱 I’m currently learning C# and Java
 - 💞️ I’m looking to collaborate on any project that helps me become a better developer
-- 📫 How to reach me:
-  twitter- @g_eorgeey

 <!---
 georgeey123/georgeey123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.